Kbernius-content/write-with-fauna/topic-backlog.md

 ## Thought leadership:

-Dist Databases: Distributed system database tricks 101 Dist Databases: A history of distributed database limitations Rethinking e-commerce sites for the modern ERA.
-Taming data-security with time-traveling
+-Dist Databases: Distributed system database tricks 101 -Dist Databases: A history of distributed database limitations -Rethinking e-commerce sites for the modern ERA -Taming data-security with time-traveling
-Are Jamstack sites more secure?
+-Are Jamstack sites more secure?